MinBZK/regels.overheid.nl/.changeset/gold-crews-bake.md

 ---
-"web": patch
+'web': patch
 ---

-Fix not being able to share blog articles
+Fixed not being able to share blog articles